Fix My Gadget · trust and transparency

 Advertising, cookies and analytics

-Fix My Gadget may use cookies, analytics tools and advertising services to understand site performance, improve repair content and, where approved, show advertising.
+Fix My Gadget uses Google Analytics (Google tag G-X55JG72TJ5) to understand page visits, navigation and website performance, and may also use advertising services where approved.
 Third-party vendors, including Google, may use cookies to serve ads based on a user’s prior visits to this website or other websites.
 Google’s use of advertising cookies enables Google and its partners to serve ads based on visits to this site and other sites.

 Visitors can manage personalised advertising through Google’s Ads Settings and may also use browser controls to block or delete cookies.
 Blocking cookies may affect some site features, but the repair enquiry and contact information remains available.